andrasg/loxone-influx/readme.md

 This script listens for events on Loxone's websocket (WS) API and adds event data to Influx based on the config.

+The script has a buffer of `bufferSize` for regular events and for an additional `criticalBufferSize` for critical events (marked as such in the config).
+The buffer is used to store events in-memory, in case data cannot be sent to InfluxDb.

 The script is based on the script at: https://github.com/raintonr/loxone-stats-influx

 ## Usage